Rya Kihlstedt

-Rya Kihlstedt is an American actress.
+Rya Kihlstedt (born July 23, 1970) is an American actress.
 She starred in the 1997 comedy film Home Alone 3 as Alice Ribbons.
-The following years she appeared in films Deep Impact (1998), Women in Trouble (2009) and The Atticus Institute (2015).
+Kihlstedt would go on to appear in the films Deep Impact (1998), Women in Trouble (2009) and The Atticus Institute (2015).
 On television, she had a recurring roles as Dr. Michelle Ross in the Showtime crime drama Dexter and as Marilyn Rhodes in the ABC musical drama Nashville.
-In 2015, she starred in the NBC miniseries Heroes Reborn.
+In 2015, Kihlstedt starred in the NBC miniseries Heroes Reborn, in 2022 in Superman & Lois as Ally Allston, as well as the Fourth Sister in Obi-Wan Kenobi, a role she later voiced in Tales of the Empire in 2024.

 Early life

-Kihlstedt was born in Lancaster, Pennsylvania and is a 1991 graduate of Skidmore College in Theatre Arts.
-She is of Nicaraguan descent.
+Kihlstedt is a graduate of Skidmore College.